lilianricaud/patterns/cultural-patterns/patterns-histoires.md

 Au cours de son histoire l'humanité a inventé plusieurs façon de raconter des histoires.
 Ces différentes formes ne sont pas anodines et ont des propriétés différentes.
 Dans tous les cas on retrouve des points communs: des choses ou des forces intangibles/invisibles sont personnifiées (/réifiées) pour les rendre visibles et manipulables.

+## Powerful story
+**Tell a powerful story**

+D

+In the field of co-intelligence, stories are more than dramas people tell or read.
+Story, as a pattern, is a powerful way of organizing and sharing individual experience and exploring and co-creating shared realites.
+It forms one of the underlying structures of reality, comprehensible and responsive to those who possess what we call narrative intelligence.
+Our psyches and cultures are filled with narrative fields of influence, or story fields, which shape the awareness and behavior of the individuals and collectives associated with them.
+Tom Atlee		http://www.co-intelligence.org/I-powerofstory.html

+Similar: Group Works STORY

 Ce texte est en grande partie inspiré par le livre de Bruno Bettelheim "psychanalyse des contes de fées" (p18, p44);